teach-plt/www/notes/java.md

 ```

 Now we will give an oversimplified sketch of the interpreter.
-All the functions below should be changed to solve lab 2 and the interface `Value` and its implementations (e.g. `Value.Void`) have to be defined.
+All the functions below should still be changed to solve lab 2.
+We will also give a start for an implementation of `Value` as an interface below and we will assume the `Interpreter` has a field `env` which stores the environment(s).

 ```java
     void interpret(TypeChecker.AnnotatedProgram p) {